mikkelsvartveit/thesis/preproject/content/04-methods.md

 1. The research applies CNN to binary code of some sort.
 2. The method does not require reverse engineering of the binary prior to analysis.
 3. The method is not overly specialized for a specific task to the point where it would prevent transferability to other target features.

+As for quality assessment, we focus on evaluating the reporting quality of the included studies using two primary criteria.
+We examine whether there is a clear statement of research goals, which ensures that objectives and scope of the article is clearly defined.
+We also want included papers to be contextualized within existing research, that it is built upon existing knowledge and contributes to the field.
+The specific quality assessment criteria are:

+1. Is there is a clear statement of the aim of the research?
+2. Is the study is put into context of other studies and research?

 | Screening step     | Articles reviewed | Articles excluded |
 | ------------------ | ----------------: | ----------------: |